(Disclosure: Some of the links below may be affiliate links)

 Choose a portfolio

-Now, you know the allocation to stocks and bonds of your portfolio.
-It remains for you to decide on what indexes you are going to invest in.
+Now, you know the allocation to stocks and bonds in your portfolio.
+It remains for you to decide on what indexes you will invest in.
 You do not have to pick stocks.
 But you still need to pick indexes.

-Choosing a portfolio is an important step.
+Choosing a portfolio is essential.
 You should not rush this decision.
 You must choose a portfolio that will suit your needs.

 To simplify your search, you should avoid index funds that are too specific.
 For instance, you should not invest in sector index funds.
 These funds are investing in only one sector, such as Technology.
 They introduce a bias towards an industry.
 Keep it simple and invest in whole countries.